- About Office of People

 The Casual Academic Rates for the pay increases are available in an easy to read format linked below.

-The Professional Staff Salary Rates (HEW 1 to HEW 9) effective 11 April 2014 are now available in an easy to read format
+The Professional Staff Salary Rates (HEW 1 to HEW 9) are available in an easy to read format

 Senior Employees (Level 10)

-Senior employees are defined in the Professional Staff Agreement 2014 - 2017 (PDF, 2932.92 KB) (opens in a new window) (the Agreement) as 'persons employed on a remuneration basis' which allows for a potential salary component which is 20% above the Level 10 rate specified in Schedule 1 of the Agreement.
+Senior employees are defined in the Professional Staff Agreement (PDF, 17392.02 KB) (opens in a new window) (the Agreement) as 'persons employed on a remuneration basis' which allows for a potential salary component which is at least 20% above the Level 10 rate specified in Schedule 1' of the Agreement.

 The remuneration applicable to senior employees (Level 10) is determined on a total remuneration package basis, i.e., salary; employer superannuation; and annual leave loading.
 The remuneration for Senior employees (Level 10) is adjusted in line with percentage increases specified in the Agreement.